At a glance: when to change Medicare coverage

 Special enrollment available for 5-star plans

 Medicare utilizes a star rating system for Medicare Advantage and Part D Prescription Drug Plans.
 Each plan is assigned a rating of one to five stars, with the best plans receiving five stars.
-In 2016, there were a total of 17 plans that have five stars (twelve Medicare Advantage plans with prescription coverage, three Medicare Advantage plans without prescription coverage, and two Part D Prescription Drug Plans).
+For 2018, there are a total of 23 plans that have five stars (this includes Medicare Advantage plans with prescription coverage, Medicare Advantage plans without prescription coverage, and stand-alone Part D Prescription Drug Plans).
 As of 2015, there were 16 plans with five stars.

 Most plans do not receive five stars.
 For example, in 2016, there were 357 Medicare Advantage plans with prescription coverage that received fewer than five stars, and only 12 with five stars.
 But if you live in an area where a five-star plan is available, you can join or switch to a five-star Medicare Advantage plan or Part D Prescription Drug Plan up to once per year, between December 8 and November 30.

 Additional special enrollment periods

 Some Medicare special enrollment periods apply on a one-time basis and are triggered by specific events, while others apply year-round for specific populations.
 Some apply to Medigap, while others apply to Medicare Advantage and Part D Prescription Drug Plans.